southdy/rayport/README.md

 # rayport

-Awesome way to port raylib code to rayfork, All in a single header without worry!
+Awesome raylib wrapper for rayfork, All in a single header without worry!

 rayport wraps raylib API depending on what rayfork supports from raylib...That's to keep compatibiltiy, Also RLGL and raymath wrapped!